Ankitha-14/M2-EmbSys/CaseStudy/README.md

 ![Smart Blindstick Block diagram](https://user-images.githubusercontent.com/85921878/154840562-6a8007bf-fc96-449c-8e55-f1b424aa4baf.jpeg)

 * Ultrasonic sensor: Ultrasonic sensor is fixed to user's stick to detect the onstacle ,if any is present in the path.
+Ultrasonic sensors  collect the data and send it in real time       to the microcontroller.
+The  microcontroller triggers the buzzer after processing certain details

 * Buzzer: It is used to sound effectively with same intensity.